 200F,S Introduction to French Studies.

 An intensive course to improve all language skills, focusing on oral and written argumentation, proper nuanced expression, grammar and vocabulary-building strategies through the analysis of contemporary literary and cultural texts.
 A necessary course for study abroad and French culture and literature courses.
 Mandatory discussion session TBA.
 (Writing-intensive.)
 (Oral Presentations.)
 Prerequisite, 140 or placement exam.
 Regular class meetings plus a weekly discussion session with a teaching assistant.
 Maximum enrollment, 20.
-O'Neal (Fall); Guyot-Bender (Spring).
+Morgan (Fall); Mwantuali (Spring).

 211F Introduction to French Literature I: Writing Difference.

 Examines representative works of French literature around the topic of difference.
 Special attention is given to literary analysis and to coherent structuring of written argumentation.
 Texts read and movies cover different literary genres and, while working on improving the students’ skills in close reading, they lay a solid basis for strong general knowledge of French literatures.
 Taught in French.
 (Writing-intensive.)
 (Oral Presentations.)
 Prerequisite, French 200, appropriate score on placement exam, or consent of instructor.
 Maximum enrollment, 20.
-Mwantuali.
+Department.

 212S Introduction to French Literature II: The Emergence of Individualism.